Substantive equality

 Substantive equality is a substantive law on human rights that is concerned with equality of outcome for disadvantaged and marginalized people and groups and generally all subgroups in society.
 Scholars define substantive equality as an output or outcome of the policies, procedures, and practices used by nation states and private actors in addressing and preventing systemic discrimination.

 Substantive equality recognizes that the law must take elements such as discrimination, marginalization, and unequal distribution into account in order to achieve equal results for basic human rights, and access to goods and services.
 Substantive equality is primarily achieved by implementing special measures in order to assist or advance the lives of disadvantaged individuals.
 Such measures are aimed at ensuring that they are given the same outcomes as everyone else.

-Substantive equality is distinct from formal equal opportunity, which ensures equal opportunity based on meritocracy, but not equal outcomes for subgroups.
+Substantive equality is distinct from formal equality of opportunity, which ensures equal opportunity based on meritocracy, but not equal outcomes for subgroups.
 Substantive equality can include affirmative action and quota systems including gender quotas and racial quotas.